luyandazuma/Week2-AIPoemGenerator/README.md

 - Ensure both frontend and backend servers are running.
 - Check browser console for errors.

-<h4>Made with 💜 by Git Girls</h4>
-Transform your emotions into poetry.
-One verse at a time.

 ## 👩🏽‍💻 The Git Girls Team